jjaqkho/samsung-smart-home-code/Weekly Progress Log.md

 # Weekly Progress Log

-### How Might We: How might we increase consumers’ understanding of how to use and take advantage of a Smart Home?
+### PC: How might we increase consumers’ understanding of how to use and take advantage of a Smart Home?

 ## Week 5 (10/01/2017)
 #### Week Behind